 Positive Learning Transfer

-In positive learning transfer, what a person learns in one situation (whether through formal or informal learning) enhances his or her knowledge and ability in another situation.
-The difficulty for learning architects is that in novel situations, many of the variables are unpredictable.
+In positive learning transfer, what a person learns in one situation (whether through formal or informal learning) enhances his or her performance in another situation.
+The difficulty for LX designers (that’s learning experience designers) is that in novel situations, many of the variables are unpredictable.